The 90 30 50 Diet Plan: Ultimate 7-Day Weight Loss Meal Plan

 According to the 90 30 50 diet plan, the recommended macronutrient breakdown is as follows:

-• Protein (90 grams): Emphasizes the importance of protein for muscle repair, immune function, and enzyme production, with sources including lean meats, poultry, fish, legumes, and dairy products.
+- Protein (90 grams): Emphasizes the importance of protein for muscle repair, immune function, and enzyme production.
+Sources include lean meats, poultry, fish, legumes, and dairy products.

-• Healthy Fats (50 grams): Recognizes the significance of healthy fats for brain function, hormone production, and fat-soluble vitamin absorption, with sources including avocados, nuts, seeds, olive oil, and fatty fish.
+- Healthy Fats (50 grams): Recognizes the significance of healthy fats for brain function, hormone production, and fat-soluble vitamin absorption.
+Sources include avocados, nuts, seeds, olive oil, and fatty fish.

 With an emphasis on whole foods and nutrient-dense ingredients, the 90-30-50 diet meal plan offers a sustainable and practical way to achieve optimal health and vitality.